wwsd/wwsd.github.io/_drafts/Stehpensons-Rocket-Horse.md

 photo_url: /img/thumbs/DELETE_THIS_LINE_IF_UNUSED.jpg
 ---

-SteamOS is here, with steam machies aplenty from all sorts of manufacturers
+SteamOS is here, with steam machines aplenty from all sorts of manufacturers

 But if you want RAID or to install to legacy systems then you need a steam powered stephenson rocket horse, of course.